 Negative Recall: 24808/28749 (%86.29)

 Calculated weights: 0.0776 0.6303 -0.6407

+Dennis- Should we calculate harmonic mean of precision vs recall to determine which is best?
+Gloria: no comparison is being done here

-We have assigned coefficients to the linear equation using Arabidopsis (A) as source species, and Soy (G, Glycine max) as the target.
-Then, we use those coefficients to infer edges in Medicago (M), based on edges in Arabidopsis (Figure 4B).
-Then, we will do another test in which Soy and Medicago reverse roles.
-Results from these tests are summarized in Table 2.When we train using Arabidopsis (A) and Medicago (M) data, we get values a1 = 0.0776, a2 = 0.6303, a3 = -0.6407.
+We first learned coefficients to the PNI linear equation using Arabidopsis (A) and Soy (G, Glycine max).
+Then, we use those “learned” coefficients to infer edges in Medicago (M), based on edges in Arabidopsis (Figure 4B) Then, we will do another test in which Soy and Medicago reverse roles.
+Results from these tests are summarized in Table 2.

 When we train using Arabidopsis (A) and Soy (G) data, we get values a1 = 0.1382, a2 =0.6705, a3 =-0.7203.
+When we train using Arabidopsis (A) and Medicago (M) data, we get values a1 = 0.0776, a2 = 0.6303, a3 = -0.6407.

-The two training sets provide different weights for the coefficients, which can be summarized as a shift in reliance on the orthology value (a1) to the confidence in correlation in source (a2+a3) when we replace Soy(G) with Medicago(M).
-This shift in reliance may be explained by the fact that Soy has gone through a recent whole genome duplication, and hence often has two paralogs for each Arabidopsis gene of which only one might still maintain the correlation.
+The two training sets provide different weights for the coefficients, which can be summarized as a shift in reliance on the orthology value (a1) to the confidence in correlation in source (a2+a3) when we replace Soy(G) with Medicago(M) as the trainer.
+This shift in reliance may be explained by the fact that Soy has gone through a recent whole genome duplication, and hence often has two paralogs for each Arabidopsis gene, of which only one might still maintain the correlation.
 Hence, the estimation for correlation between these two species might be more sensitive to the orthology assignment being correct.

 Limitations of the Preliminary Model and Future Work

-In our future work, instead of using reciprocal top blast hits, we will consider all gene pairs g11, g21; g12, g22; … such that each g1i is above a similarity threshold GENESIM to g1’ and g2i is above the same similarity threshold GENESIM to g2’.
+Orthology assignments: In our future work, instead of using reciprocal top BLAST hits, we will consider all gene pairs g11, g21; g12, g22; … such that each g1i is above a similarity threshold GENESIM to g1’ and g2i is above the same similarity threshold GENESIM to g2’.
 Unlike in the proof of concept study, this will imply that many gene pairs may be relevant to the prediction of a given target pair g1’ and g2’.
 This in turn implies the need for some form of aggregation over the potentially relevant gene pairs.
 We will include terms for mean and median, as the two most representative aggregates.
-The machine learning mechanism will determine the weights for each term.
-We will also determine based on cross-validation the best gene orthology threshold GENESIM.Further, we will incorporate whatever limited expression data is already available in the target species.
+Each of the three the machine learning mechanisms we test, will determine the weights for each term.
+We will also determine based on cross-validation the best gene orthology threshold, GENESIM.
+(Dennis I don’t know what you mean by cross-validation or GENESIM).

+Incorporation of target species data: In future development, we will incorporate the limited expression data that is already available in the target species into the learning equation.
 The net result will be, for the edge g1’ between g2’, a term for an experimentally derived correlation and a term for the experimentally derived p-value.
+(Dennis- I am not clear what will you do with the data from the target….will it help to validate or to learn.
+Not clear)